Ons2024/Documentation/Litterature review/Data-Driven Traffic Assignment. A Novel Approach for Learning Traffic Flow Patterns  Using a Graph Convolutional Neural Network.md

 To address these gaps, this study introduces a **Graph Convolutional Neural Network (GCNN)** framework that learns **traffic flow patterns** directly from data—without relying on behavioral assumptions.
 By representing transportation networks as graphs and modeling the **diffusion of origin-destination (OD) demand** through links.

+In this work, they seek to answer the question:
+Can a deep learning model learn the flow patterns of a network without relying on the assumptions of user behavior for assigning traffic in the network?